russvetsper/destinations/README.md

 #### Business Specs for the project

-* It can track destinations to which you've been
+* It can display destinations to which you've been
   * **Example input:** Display my destinations
   * **Example output:** "Japan, Los Angeles, Quebec"